 Chief Financial Officer

 Diane Blaser is a graduate of the University at Buffalo with a Bachelor of Science in Management with a concentration in Accounting.
 She has been the Chief Financial Officer for the Western New York Law Enforcement Helpline, Inc. since 2019.
-Diane is the Treasurer for both the South Buffalo Community Table, Inc. and the Buffalo Irish Genealogical Society.
+Diane also serves as the Treasurer of the South Buffalo Community Table, Inc. and as President of the Buffalo Irish Genealogical Society.
 She is a Past President of the Western New York Genealogical Society, Inc.

 Chair, Marketing Committee

 Darren Exum is a Lieutenant with the Buffalo Police Department, and has 22 years of service.
 He is also a former Correction Officer with the NYS Department of Corrections (13 yrs of service).
 He has been a Hostage Negotiator while in both of these professions, and continues this craft today.
 While in Corrections Darren was on the Cell Extraction Team, Fire Brigade Team and a union steward with NYSCOPA.
 As a Buffalo Police Officer, he has received many distinguished awards such as two Commissioner Medals of Commendation Awards, and various others.
 Outside of work Darren also received an award for The Law Enforcement Officer of the Year, from the Judges and Police Conference of Erie County (of which he is a member).
 The Men of INTEGRITY award was also presented to Darren from his community.
 Darren has been President of the AFRO AMERICAN POLICE ASSOCIATION (AAPA) for 4 years, and is an active member of his Judge Row block club.
 His private hobby "XMANS Blessings" donates new and used bicycles to less fortunate children.
 Attending South Park High school and Buffalo State college seems to have done Darren Exum very well.